Chronostasys/AudioChat/README.md

 What it provides:
 - multi-user live voice chat
-- low memory and cpou usage
+- low memory and cpu usage
 - auto-reconnect and auto-device-switch
 - latency control
 - simple noise filtering